 From the Swiss Alps to the Pacific Coast, our newest business member, Conexkt Ltd., is developing innovative projects, while helping entrepreneurs, innovators, startuppers, scientists and policymakers to transform their ideas into tangible projects.
-Conexkt is located in Sion (VS/Switzerland) and Abbotsford (BC/Canada), and is soon to open a branch in Tallinn (Estonia) via the estonian e-residency program.
+Conexkt is located in Sion (VS/Switzerland) and Abbotsford (BC/Canada).
 We got the chance to talk to one of their co-founders, Dr. Johann Roduit, about what he thinks business should be about, the challenges for Conexkt, and how storytelling and ethics are crucial for a company.

 Tell us about your business, what do you do exactly?